Instrument Insight

 How to Clean Piano Keys Safely?
 (Actionable Step By Step Guide)

-If you are a pianist, nothing can be more frustrating for you to see your piano keys covered with dust.
-If you are away from your piano for long or just using it for a year without cleaning the keys, it will look dirty.
+If you are a pianist, nothing can be more frustrating for you than seeing your piano keys covered with dust.
+If you are away from your piano for a long or just using it for a year without cleaning the keys, it will look dirty.
 Dirt, dust, and oils from your skin damage the brightness of the piano keys.

 We will also try to share some tips and tricks on how to take care of the keys.
 Let’s go ahead.